-On 5 June 2007 UN Secretary-General Ban Ki-moon publicly called on all UN agencies, funds and programmes to become climate neutral and 'go green'.
+The UN’s journey towards climate neutrality began on 5 June 2007 when UN Secretary-General Ban Ki-moon publicly called on all UN agencies, funds and programmes to ‘go green’ and become climate neutral.

 At the October 2007 meeting of the UN System Chief Executives Board for Coordination (CEB), the Executive Heads of UN agencies, funds and programmes committed to move their respective organizations towards climate neutrality.
 In particular, they agreed to:

 - Estimate the greenhouse gas emissions of UN system organizations consistent with accepted international standards;